nostradomus/JSON_treeview_generator/README.md

 If feasible, I'll be happy to implement any proposed improvements.
 And if you are having lots of time, I'll be happy to share the work with you ;-).

-When you create your own version, don't forget to send us some nice pictures of your construction.
-We'll be happy to publish them in the :confetti_ball:Hall of Fame:confetti_ball:.
+When you create your own version, don't forget to tell us about your work.
+We'll be happy to publish a link in the :confetti_ball:Hall of Fame:confetti_ball:.

 ## :globe_with_meridians: License